 I went to my high school's graduation ceremony six years after my own, not as a participant but as a stagehand.
 I saw six high schools graduate and I saw my cities' youth stare wide-eyed into the unknown with optimism and courage; I thought about as much of such sentiments as I did six years prior at my own graduation, cynically.
 I hardly waste time to think of high school, and, when I do, am filled with swirling, unconquered emotions and memories I cannot make sense of, only be haunted by.
 I made friendships I let fade, forgot 60% of what I was taught, can only remember the names of teachers who wronged me, and miss it none, besides who I was then.
 Three-fourths my age now, I remember myself as more anxious and more depressed, with sharper edges, living dangerously through the end of my childhood and reflecting none on the histories as I was making them.
 I felt funnier, more playful, looser, more expressive and creative, self-loathing, very Christian though testing the boundaries of my increasing freedoms; I felt powerful.
 There's no drug like being a teenager.

 I lost my faith in God almost immediately after high school.
 My more successful friends and girlfriend left for Washington university while I stayed home to get an associate degree at community college.
-I paid $1,500 of my trust fund that had just vested and applied for classes; my girlfriend and I hardly had a plan for a long distance relationship and by September we had broken up, a week before fall quarter.
-I took my first math class in two-and-one-half years as well as French and nutrition, passing none, flunking out with 34 credits left.
+I paid $750 of my trust fund that had just vested and applied for classes; my girlfriend and I hardly had a plan for a long distance relationship and by September we had broken up, a week before fall quarter.
+I took Precalculus 1 for the third time as well as French and nutrition, passing none, flunking out with 34 credits left.
 I got my first job and lost it in a week.
 I took nothing of this well.
 I didn't know how to tell my parents I had no plan.
-I yelled at my best friend on a road trip home from visiting the university.
+I yelled at my best friend riding home from visiting the university.
 I inadvertently attacked my gay friend for being gay, then advertently attacked him for being a bad friend.
 I got attacked at my ex-girlfriend's bible study I still attended for swearing online.
 I got attacked after my ex-girlfriend's bible study for hating capitalism.
 I turned to my youth pastor and he gave me no comfort.
 Everything hurt.
 I was thrashing.
 I prayed a stream of consciousness song on a guitar tuned to a C-chord and cried.
 I called my youth group leader for solace.
 That night I felt the Holy Spirit leave.
 I continued to go to church and confide in a new old friend everything I was going through.
 I was ending my lifelong Christianity while she was starting hers.
 I continued to thrash, and pulled away from even her.
 I sought employment and persevered through rejection best I could; I got sent to a temp job 30 minutes out of town to a truck stop where the staff didn't speak English.
 My pain-threshold was low.
 I became a church's media intern under my brother's supervision, during which I continued to wallow in my own pity.
 I found church increasingly unbearable as the problem of pain became more and more pronounced in my life as I had seen in others'.
 My worldview, my friends, my career, my education, my religion, I stood still and tearfully thought about all of them, as I changed into a shape I had never been before and have been ever since.

 2013 and 2014 are lost years to me.
 Events happened, but I remember very little; I'm glad of my poor memory.
 The Adam Bates of eighteen would have said everything happens for a reason: you've achieved a career by volunteering at church; agnosticism found you and filled the God-shaped hole in your heart; you're still a goofball who laughs at yourself in the mirror; you found a girlfriend to love who loves you more than anything; you have an apartment, you escaped(!), you thought you'd live with your parents until you'd die; you have less friends but you've reached soul-depths with those you fought to keep; you worked through two years of counseling to learn how to love your family better than before.
 And yet the Adam Bates of twenty-eighteen thinks the universe is chaos: the suffering we experience is better seen by an indifferent universe than an all-powerful loving God who doesn't intervene; the pain I've inflicted on others I was and am unable to seek forgiveness from may never be vindicated; the hurt from my childhood feels as though it may stay with me for my entire life; the trials I once thought taught me patience seem only to have left unhealing wounds; there's yet so much I have no answer for, years I cannot account for; I am still so incomplete.